mapillary/OpenSfM/README.md

 Since I lack synthetic data generation pipelines or drones to test this hypothesis, the development has been published on GitHub as is.
 It has been a valuable self-education project.

-Special thanks to @Komzpa and the OpenAerialMap community for their ideas, data, and support.

 ## Usage